sectarian/ReactReduxBoiler/README.md

 # ReactReduxBoiler

-Boilerplate for React with Redux, with thunk and redux promise middleware.
+Boilerplate for React with Redux, with thunk, redux promise middleware and Firebase Auth Login.

 Requirements